 Similar to mortgages, auto loans provide a means by which people without the savings required to purchase a car or other vehicle outright can buy one slowly over time.
 Car dealerships let you finance your vehicle through their own preferred lenders.
 But there is a better option.

 Getting pre-approved for a loan lets you establish financing terms directly with the lender beforehand.
 Not only does this allow you to avoid sales gimmicks that can trick you into paying more for a car than you ought to, but salespeople will sometimes offer you a better deal in an attempt to secure a new loan themselves!
+To find out how a title loan works please read on!

 To get pre-approved for an auto loan with a bank, credit union, or online lender, you only need a few standard pieces of information.
 These will include proof of your income, assets, employment, and identity.
 The process can take as little as twenty minutes.